-6https://github.com/JdeRobot/JdeRobot/tree/master/src/drivers/PiBot
+&lt;sup>7https://github.com/JdeRobot/JdeRobot/tree/master/src/drivers/PiBot

-- (C_7) Repertoire of practice sessions in Python on PiBot.
-Practice sessions similar to those of the mBot but adapted to this other platform and extended with several exercises that require using the camera on board. - (C_8) Full educational environment8.
+- $(C_7)$ Repertoire of practice sessions in Python on PiBot.
+Practice sessions similar to those of the mBot but adapted to this other platform and extended with several exercises that require using the camera on board. - $(C_8)$ Full educational framework.
 With all the above, a complete educational program was designed and followed, with an academic program of adequate complexity for pre-university students.
 All the sessions followed, with their contents and objectives, were detailed and organized, as well as the methodology that has been found to be the most appropriate for the Teaching-Learning process of Robotics, based on the experience of these years in Spanish schools and a research stay in Finland.